TechHR

 Author: Alyssa Navarro Alyssa Navarro

-As we bounce back from the aftershocks of the pandemic, we must find ways to inject lightheartedness in everything we do.
+As we bounce back from the aftershocks of crisis after crisis, we must find ways to inject lightheartedness in everything we do.
 We can treat laughter not just as a form of entertainment, but something that is connected to our well-being.

 Laughter is good for the soul, and research has shown that we could treat it as wellness, not just solely for entertainment.